Horace Stoute

 Horace Stoute (born 29 May 1971) is a former Barbadian international footballer who played as a goalkeeper.
 He had a brief spell in the Scottish Football League with Livingston, playing 15 league matches for the club between 1994 and 1996.

+Playing career

+In 1994, Stoute had a trial with Scottish side Meadowbank Thistle along with his countrymen, David Alleyne, Llewellyn Riley and Wayne Sobers.
+Due to work permit restrictions, Thistle could only sign two of the Barbadians they had on trial.
+The club signed Alleyne and Stoute on permanent deals, and the other players left Scotland without a contact.

 After leaving Livingston, Stoute returned to his home country to play football before retiring and moving into coaching roles with the Barbados national football team and several domestic clubs.